 - First, stop the burning to prevent a more severe burn.

-- Electrical burns: After the person has been separated from the electrical source, check for breathing and a heartbeat.
-If the person is not breathing or does not have a heartbeat, call 911.
+After the person has been separated from the electrical source, check for breathing and a heartbeat.
+If the person isn't breathing or doesn't have a heartbeat, call 911.

 - Next, look for other injuries.
 The burn may not be the only injury.